 Applicants must briefly describe the nature and scope of the problem that the project will address.
-The applicant should use data to provide evidence that the problem exists, demonstrate the size and scope of the problem, and document the effects of the problem on the target population and the larger community.
-Applicants should describe any previous and current attempts to address the problem.
-Applicants also should describe any research or evaluation studies that relate to the problem and contribute to the applicant's understanding of its causes and potential solutions.
+The applicant should use data to provide evidence that the problem exists, demonstrate the size and scope of the problem, and document the effects of the problem on youth, their families, and the larger community.
+Applicants should describe any previous or current attempts to address the problem and any related research or evaluation studies that contribute to the applicant's understanding of its causes and potential solutions.